Tension Board climbing: setup, benchmarks, and high-quality sessions

 If you're looking to elevate your climbing training with a focused, measurable, and versatile tool, tension board climbing might be exactly what you need.
 The tension board is a specialized training board designed to develop finger strength, technique, and skill progression through customizable setups and a variety of hold sets.

-Whether you are a beginner or an advanced climber, the synergy between the board’s angles, hold arrangements, and the companion app’s features helps create high-quality sessions tailored precisely to your needs.
-This innovative training tool offers climbers the ability to track benchmarks, switch layouts seamlessly, and evolve their training regimen anytime.
+Whether you are a beginner or an advanced climber, the synergy between the board's angles, hold arrangements, and the companion app's features helps create high-quality sessions tailored precisely to your needs.

 What makes the Tension Board distinct

+The Tension Board stands out for several key reasons.
+First, it features high-quality wood holds, crafted from various hardwoods to provide a distinctive low-friction texture.
 This texture challenges your grip in a way that plastic or resin holds cannot, forcing you to engage more tension and perfect your technique rather than relying on friction alone.

-Another important feature is the board’s symmetrical mirror layout option.
-This lets you train both sides of your body equally, helping to eliminate strength imbalances and fostering balanced skill development.
+Another important feature is the board's symmetrical mirror layout option.
+This lets you train both sides of your body equally, helping to eliminate strength imbalances.
+Alternatively, the spray layout offers more varied sequences with a high quantity and diversity of holds.

 Angles & frames (choose your setup)

 Some models allow for adjustable tilt, making it easy to switch angles and evolve your training program.
-Selecting an angle that suits your current training goal and skill level is essential to get the most out of the board.
-Choose the right board to ensure safe and effective progress.

 Hold Sets, Orientation & Foot Rules